xnought/vae-explainer/README.md

 # VAE Explainer

-Learn how Variational Autoencoders (VQ-VAE) work by visualizing one running in your browser.
+Learn how Variational Autoencoders (VAE) work by visualizing one running in your browser.

 ## Development